Step 6: Request an authorisation

 - Authorise and capture in one step

-- "Charging more than the original order amount" section in Handling payment for post-purchase order modifications
+- "Charging more than the original order amount" section of Handling payment for post-purchase order modifications